Oware, Matthew K., Ph.D.

 Lester Martin Jones Professor of Sociology

 Matthew Oware is the Lester Martin Jones Professor of Sociology.
 He received his Ph.D. from Indiana University in Bloomington.
-He served two terms as chair of the Sociology and Anthropology department.
+At DePauw, he served two terms as chair of the Sociology and Anthropology department.
 He is the recipient of the George and Virginia Crane Distinguished Teaching Award and the Edwin L. Minar Jr. Scholarship Award.
-At DePauw, he teaches a variety of courses including Contemporary Society, Methods of Social Research, Senior Seminar, Sociology of Popular Culture, Sociology of Hip Hop, Race and Ethnic Relations in the United States, and Masculinities, among others.
+He teaches a variety of courses including Contemporary Society, Methods of Social Research, Senior Seminar, Sociology of Popular Culture, Sociology of Hip Hop, Race and Ethnic Relations in the United States, and Masculinities, among others.

 His primary research focuses on the constructions of racialized and gendered identities in popular culture, Black masculinity in African-American expressive culture, and the Black family in American society.
 Specifically, he analyzes how popular male rap artists address notions of fatherhood and masculinity in their music.
 He also examines, via content analysis of rap songs, how underground white rap artists engage in racial evasion while simultaneously perpetuating aspects of hegemonic masculinity.
 Overall, his work tends to center on the intersections of race, class, and gender in popular culture, incorporating theoretical frames such as Black Feminism, Bourdieu’s notion of restricted and large-scale capital, hegemonic masculinity, and colorblind racism.